nyu-ossd-s20/project-evaluation/godot_evaluation.md

 Yes, there is a tests directory.
 However, the contributing.md file does not make any mention of adding tests.

 ## Code and Design Documentation

 1. Is there clear documentation in the code itself? <br>

+At the top of each file there is a preamble that gives the file name and license, but there are no comments in the code itself.

 1. Is there documentation about the design?  <br>

+Yes, the "Read the Docs" for Godot has a dedicated section called [Godot's design philosophy](https://docs.godotengine.org/en/stable/getting_started/step_by_step/godot_design_philosophy.html)

 ## Activity Level